ssd-tutorials/animated-navigation-jquery/README.md

-# animated-navigation-jquery
+# Animated navigation with jQuery
-Exercise files for the course Animated navigation with jQuery
+Exercise files for the course **Animated navigation with jQuery**